M-Serrano-Altena/AH-Chips-and-Circuits/README.md

 ## Our Approach: Iterative Random Rerouting

 To solve this challenge of **minimizing total wire length** and **reducing short circuits** in chip layouts, we employ an **Iterative Random Rerouting Algorithm (IRRA)**.
 IRRA begins by creating an initial wiring configuration.
-It then **repeatedly identifies and “fixes”** short circuits by removing wires around each collision point and attempting to reroute them in a more efficient, non-short circuited, way.
+It then **repeatedly identifies and “fixes”** short circuits by removing wires around each collision point and attempting to reroute them in a more efficient way that avoids short circuits.

 ### Class Structure
 The accompanying UML diagram shows how our classes are organized: